hveini/mod_serializer/README.md

 ### Serializer
 **Description:** Enable or disable the mod_serializer<br />
 **Syntax:** Serializer "on|off"<br />
-**Default:** SerializerPath "Off"<br />
+**Default:** Serializer "Off"<br />
 **Context:** [&lt;Location&gt;](https://httpd.apache.org/docs/2.4/mod/core.html#location) <sub>[*](#location)</sub><br />
 **Compatibility:** 2.4<br />

-**Serializer** enables or disables the mod_serializer for this location, and any sub location.
+**Serializer** enables or disables the mod_serializer for this location, and any sub locations.
 The value is case insensitive.
 Values to enable are:
 * on
 * yes
 * 1